-A relationship coach shares her top tips on how to date with ease…
+In an era of dating apps and swiping on Tinder, the Hong Kong dating scene isn’t quite the easiest to navigate.
+A relationship coach shares her top tips on how to date with ease.

-Single and dating?
-Does it feel like a jungle out there?
-Do you feel your head spinning with the numerous contradicting dating rules that have somehow become common knowledge in modern dating.
+Do you feel your head spinning with the numerous contradicting dating rules that have somehow become common knowledge in modern dating?
 You’ve probably come across some of these main offenders like don’t be too available, don’t be too distant, don’t respond too quickly – make them wait, you don’t want to look needy; but don’t make them wait too long, they’ll lose interest.
-It’s enough to turn anyone off dating.
-But it doesn’t have to be this hard.
+It’s enough to turn anyone off dating but it doesn’t have to be this hard.
 Read on for some expert tips from relationship coach Nathalie Sommer to help you bring the fun and excitement back into the dating process.

-You could say something like, “I enjoy spending time with you and I think you’re amazing (start with the positive), but I feel we might not be on the same page.
-I want to get to know you better, but if you’re not available for that, I feel I’m wasting my time, and I feel sad (set the boundary with the emphasis on feelings).
-If something doesn’t change, we will have to stop communicating.
-I trust you will respect my feelings as I enjoy our time spent together (end on a positive note)”.
+You could say something like, “I enjoy spending time with you and I think you’re amazing (start with the positive), but I feel like we might not be on the same page.
+I want to get to know you better, but if you’re not available for that, I feel like I’m wasting my time.
+I trust you will respect my feelings as I enjoy our time spent together”.

 The dating game is incredibly sexy, fun and beautiful when you know how to play with the balance of masculine and feminine (not so much in a gender-related sense, think of it like Yin & Yang) and create polarity.
 If you want to attract someone that leads, is ambitious, assertive and desires y0u (leading in their yang), you have to invite them to dance with you as you lean into your playful, receptive energy (surrender into your yin).

 Stand firm in the feminine yin energy and realise your worth and power.
 From that place, you’ll be able to attract the right match.